Peter-Malcolm/keyparse/README.md

 ? complex_filename.with.multiple.extensions.tar.gz
 ```

-We want to make a dict with minimal effort:
+We want to make the dict below with minimal effort:
 ```python
 parsed_key = {
   'first_folder': 'folder1',